Sunday, January 24, 2016

 Debbie Reynolds as Frances Liberace

 Celebrity biography films, with their built-in melodrama, potential for questionable impersonations, and cheesy reenactments of real-life events, can be a lot of trashy fun.
 They can also be fascinating glimpses into the smoke and mirrors artifice of fame culture, often revealing the sizable disconnect between a star's public image and their private reality.
-But, more often than not, they tend to be formulaic, dramatized chronologies of the career milestones of a public figure.
-Like an AV study guide for a class called Celebrity History 101.
+However, more often than not, they tend to be formulaic, dramatized chronologies of a public figure's career milestones, like an AV study guide for a class called Celebrity History 101.

 Cheyenne Jackson as Liberace protege Billy Leatherwood